Diary of a Quilter - a quilt blog

 Button Thumbtacks

-Last Modified: January 9, 2011 by Amy · This post may contain affiliate links · This blog generates income via ads · 14 Comments
+Published: Jan 9, 2011 by Amy Smart · This post may contain affiliate links · 14 Comments

 It's been a busy birthday weekend around here.
 We had a party with friends Friday night.
 This was the first party where I felt more in the way and less like "Cruise Director Julie from the Love Boat" the whole time.
 Five 12-year-old girls can certainly keep themselves entertained.
 Yay for big kids!
 Tonight we're having family over.
 Then I will officially feel like my holiday season is wrapped up and I look forward to a month of mundane life with no yard work and more time to sew and organize.